 A study’s design is crucial to obtaining valid and scientifically sound results.
 Familiarise yourself with those commonly used in your field of research.
 If you come across an uncommon study design, read the researchers’ use and justification of it carefully, and question how it might affect their data and analysis.
 Review the study design critically but also remember to be open-minded.
 Just because something is new and unfamiliar it does not automatically mean it is incorrect or flawed.

-2. Deviating from standard/best practice and methodologies
+2. Unexplained deviations from standard/best practice and methodologies

 3. Over-interpretation of results